 Are there currently any particular trends in motion graphics?

-There’s always trends in motion graphics.
+There’s always trends in motion graphics production.
 From grunge style, glitch effects, whiteboards and 2D infographics etc. Some designers have their own niche style but personally I like the variety.

-How do you ensure you create the right animation for a client?
+How do you ensure you create the right motion graphics for a client?

 By listening to their needs first and foremost and thinking about what is most appropriate for the intended audience.
 We have plenty of creative meetings to throw around ideas and work out what hits the brief best.